amyhupe/amyhupe.co.uk/src/articles/2021-05-11-hope-in-the-dark.md

 ---

-title: Hope in the dark
+title: "Hope in the dark: a post for mental health awareness week"
 date:   2021-05-11
 categories: mental health
 description: Notes on my recent struggles with anxiety and depression and what helped me through